 We might symbolise the process of oneiric spiritualisation as a "siderealisation" — a translation of the flesh to the stars — back to the domain of the Gudean goddess, back to the domain of the primordial smaragdine book.

-This title is sold out, aside from X-Series copies which are hardcovers with no dust jacket.
+Please note that the remaining stock of this title is limited to X-Series copies which are standard hardcovers copies with no dust jacket.

 |Dimensions||9 x 6 x .5 in|

 Sold out.
 Cloth Hardcover with Letterpress Dust Jacket.
 Limited to 1,000 copies

 Sold Out.
 Full leather, limited to 100 copies

 - $35.00 – $400.00